Hustlin'

-"Hustlin' is the debut single by American rapper Rick Ross, and the first single from his debut album Port of Miami, produced by The Runners.
+"Hustlin'" is the debut single by American rapper Rick Ross, and the first single from his debut album Port of Miami, produced by The Runners.

 The song was a breakthrough for Ross, and skyrocketed him to worldwide fame almost overnight.
-It peaked at number 54 on the US Billboard Hot 100, and led to Ross becoming the subject of a bidding war, receiving offers from Diddy's Bad Boy Entertainment and Irv Gotti's Murder Inc., before signing a multi million dollar deal with Def Jam Recordings.
+It peaked at number 54 on the US Billboard Hot 100, and led to Ross becoming the subject of a bidding war, receiving offers from Diddy's Bad Boy Entertainment and Irv Gotti's Murder Inc., before signing a multi-million-dollar deal with Def Jam Recordings.

 The song is featured on the track list of the video game Skate.
 It is also featured in comedy films We're the Millers and Identity Thief, as well as “9 Days”, a season 3 episode of the scripted comedy series Brooklyn Nine-Nine.
-Comedian Katt Williams devised a comedy routine using the song's chorus to punctuate his humour; the routine is seen in the 2007 film American Hustle, and Williams later reprised the routine for one of his Split Sides Comedy Club performance segments in the 2008 video game Grand Theft Auto IV.
+Comedian Katt Williams devised a comedy routine using the song's chorus to punctuate his humor; the routine is seen in the 2007 film American Hustle, and Williams later reprised the routine for one of his Split Sides Comedy Club performance segments in the 2008 video game Grand Theft Auto IV.

 Music video

-In the video, Rick Ross wears a shirt with the words "Boobie Boys" in homage to a drug gang.
+Directed by Gil Green, Rick Ross wears a shirt with the words "Boobie Boys" in homage to a drug gang.
 Pitbull, Trick Daddy, Cool and Dre, Smitty, DJ Drama, DJ Khaled, Field Mob, The Runners, and Trina are seen in the music video.